adlawson/dotfiles/README.md

 This project is mainly for my benefit.
 There are no configuration options other than those defined in the source.

-Files installed with this library will be marked `This file is managed by adlawson/dotfiles` to make them easily recognisable as files that will any lose changes upon installation.

 ## Installation
 The installer doesn't do anything clever.
 It symlinks the project (excluding things like `.git` and this README) into the home directory of the current